ChrisCanaday/Spirograph/README.md

 It is assumed that the output file will be a jpg.

 If you wish to use the executable without the shell script the usage is `./Spiro < input-file > output-file`.
 The program takes input on standard in and outputs the jgraph on standard out.
+To convert the jgraph code into the graph run `./jgraph/jgraph -P <input-file> | ps2pdf - | convert -density 300 - -quality 100 <output-file>`.
+With input-file being the output of the Spiro program.

 # Resources